andrewjumanca/INFO314-XMLRPC/README.md

 # INFO314-XMLRPC
 A homework assignment for my INFO314 course.

+## Interoperability Testing:
+Client.java was tested on Matthew Ramirez Server, while Ahmed Ghaddah tested his client on this repository's Server.java.
+All basic tests passed, though some exceptions were handled differently due to variation in calculator input, exception handling, and design choices.

+# INSTRUCTIONS & DOCUMENTATION:

 ## Goal
 You must build a client and server for a calculator application using the XML-RPC "standard".
 You are free to do this in Java, Python, or any other language you prefer, but it must follow the structure and format dictated by the XML-RPC website.